kuzzleio/kuzzle/doc/2/api/controllers/security/get-user-strategies/index.md

 Returns an object with the following properties:

-- `hits`: array containing all the available authentication strategies on the requested user.
+- `strategies`: array containing all the available authentication strategies on the requested user.
 - `total`: total number of strategies found for that user.

 ```js